AdobeDocs/audience-manager.en/help/using/overview/data-security-and-privacy/data-privacy-requests.md

 In those cases, you are not able to send delete requests to activation partners in an automated way through [!DNL Audience Manager].

-Download our [Partner Excel sheet](assets/AAM-Partners-October2019.xlsx) to see which [!DNL Audience Manager] activation partners support unsegment.
+Refer to our [device-based destinations list documentation](assets/AAM-Partners-October2019.xlsx) to see which [!DNL Audience Manager] activation partners support unsegment.

 ## Opt-out Requests {#opt-out-requests}

 [!DNL Audience Manager] supports industry-wide standards with regard to opt-out management.
 Read on for complete information on the types of opt-out supported by [!DNL Audience Manager].

-While data access and deletion requests are handled through the [Privacy Service](https://www.adobe.io/apis/experienceplatform/home/services/privacy-service.html), opt-out requests are currently supported through the [!DNL DCS API].
+While data access and deletion requests are handled through the [Privacy Service](https://experienceleague.adobe.com/docs/experience-platform/privacy/home.html?lang=en), opt-out requests are currently supported through the [!DNL DCS API].
 Read on to learn what the opt-out [!DNL API] calls should look like.

 ### Global Opt-out Requests